ricmmartins/training/README.md

-# training
-Repository to host demonstrations for training
+# Demonstration resources for trainings